hoehermann/purple-gowhatsapp/README.md

   Note: File transfers for group chats are supported since libpurple 2.14.0.
 Some protocol bridges may want to set this to false.

 * `attachment-message`
   This system message is written to the conversation for each incoming attachment.
+It can have place-holders:

-  The placeholder `$sender` denotes the original sender (the participant, not the group chat).
+  * `$sender`: Denotes the original sender (the participant, not the group chat).
-  The placeholder `$filename` refers to the original document file name.
+  * `$filename`: Refers to the original document file name.
 For non-document attachments, this falls back to the hash mandated by WhatsApp.

-  Placeholders need at least GLib 2.68.
-On win32, Pidgin is usually shipped with an older version so do not expect them to work there.
+  These place-holders need at least GLib 2.68.
+On win32, Pidgin is usually shipped with an older version.
+Do not expect place-holders to work on win32.

 * `get-icons`
   If set to true (default: false), profile pictures are updated every time the plug-in connects.